What is Linear Regression? A Guide to the Linear Regression Algorithm

 7. Let’s plot the observed data graph and the least square line using preds value and new x value.

 In linear regression, the observation blue dots are assumed to be the result of random deviation from an underlying relationship (red line) between a dependent variable (y) and an independent variable (x).
 Here the goal is to decrease the distance between the red line and the blue dots.
 If all the blue dots are on red lines that means Root means square error will low and better.

 However, Linear Regression is a very vast algorithm and it will be difficult to cover all of it.
+At the same time, every data scientist should be well-versed in this algorithm.
 You can improve the model in various ways could be by detecting collinearity and by transforming predictors to fit nonlinear relationships.
 This article is to get you started with simple linear regression.
 Let’s quickly see the advantage and disadvantage of linear regression algorithm: